Toward diagnosing neutrino non-unitarity through CP phase correlations: Taking limit to the atmospheric resonance region

 The careful readers must be anxious about apparent contradiction between our expressions of $P(\nu_{\mu} \rightarrow \nu_{e})^{(1)} _{ \text{EV} }$ given in eqs.~\eqref{P-mue-EV-1st}, \eqref{P-mue-EV-2nd}, \eqref{P-mue-EV-3rd-1}, and \eqref{P-mue-EV-3rd-2}, and the results obtained in our previous paper~\cite{Martinez-Soler:2018lcy} briefly summarized in section~\ref{sec:now-and-next}.
 In ref.~\cite{Martinez-Soler:2018lcy}, we have claimed that no correlation exists between $e^{ \pm i \delta}$ and the complex UV $\widetilde{\alpha}$ parameters in the SOL convention, which is in apparent contradiction to the feature we have seen in section~\ref{sec:probability-mue}.
 We should be able to resolve this puzzle, but a miracle seems to be needed for it.

 To clear this point up, we examine the limit of the DMP-UV perturbation theory to region of the atmospheric-scale enhanced oscillations.
-In fact, such a limit is already studied in a previous paper~\cite{Minakata:2020oxb} for the $\nu$SM DMP.
-The suitable limit for the DMP perturbation theory to approach to the atmospheric-resonance perturbation theory is to take the operational limit $\epsilon \ll 1$ keeping $\theta_{13}$ and $\phi$ finite, and
+In fact, such a limit is already studied in a previous paper~\cite{Minakata:2020oxb} for the $\nu$SM DMP perturbation theory, and the analysis should apply to our case as the UV effect is treated as perturbation.
+The suitable limit to approach to the atmospheric-resonance perturbation theory is to take the operational limit $\epsilon \ll 1$ keeping $\theta_{13}$ and $\phi$ finite, and

 For convenience, we call this limit as the ``ATM limit''.\footnote{ The nature of the ATM limit is ``operational'' in the sense that $\epsilon \equiv \Delta m^2_{21} / \Delta m^2_{ \text{ren} }$ as defined in eq.~\eqref{epsilon-Dm2-ren-def} is the parameter fixed by nature, and not to vary.
 But, apparently such a limit is necessary to turn the whole DMP theory~\cite{Denton:2016wmg} to the atmospheric-resonance perturbation theory~\cite{Minakata:2015gra}, whose region of validity is restricted to the one around the enhanced atmospheric-scale oscillations.
-For example, the high-energy limit $\rho E / \Delta m^2_{ \text{ren} } \gg 1$ where $\rho$ is the matter density, inevitably sends the angle $\phi$ to the asymptotic region, $\sin 2\phi \ll 1$, and hence cannot be the correct ATM limit. } The key parameter which describes the theory under the ATM limit is the mixing angle $\psi$, the matter-dressed $\theta_{12}$.
+For example, the high-energy limit $\rho E / \Delta m^2_{ \text{ren} } \gg 1$ where $\rho$ is the matter density, inevitably sends the angle $\phi$ to the asymptotic region, $\sin 2\phi \ll 1$, and hence it cannot be the correct limit to the atmospheric-resonance perturbation theory. } The key parameter which describes the theory under the ATM limit is the mixing angle $\psi$, the matter-dressed $\theta_{12}$.
 It behaves under the limit as

 where the upper sign is for the normal mass ordering (NMO), and the lower the inverted mass ordering (IMO). $c_{( \phi - \theta_{13} )} \equiv \cos ( \phi - \theta_{13} )$.